bihealth/sodar-core/docs/source/dev_backend_app.rst

 .. hint::

-    If you want to implement a backend API which is closely tied to a project app, there's no requirement to declare your backend as a separate Django app.
-You can just include the ``BackendAppPlugin`` in your app's ``plugins.py`` along with your ``ProjectAppPlugin``.
-See the :ref:`timeline app <app_timeline>` for an example of this.
+    If you want to define multiple plugins within a single app, see the :ref:`dev_resource_multi_plugin` documentation.

 Using the Plugin
 ----------------